TiesWestendorp/mathematical-optimization-workshop/README.md

 & \vdots \\\
 & g_k(x) \leq 0,\end{matrix}$$

-$x = [x_1, x_2, \ldots, x_n]$ are called _decision variables_, $f$ is called the _objective function_, and $g_i(x) \leq 0$ are called _constraints_.
-The goal in solving an optimization problem is to find the decision variables within certain constraints, that minimize a given objective function.
-This general optimization problem has no exact algorithm to solve it, hence many restricted versions exist that permit specialized algorithms (e.g. [convex optimization](https://en.wikipedia.org/wiki/Convex_optimization), [conic optimization](https://en.wikipedia.org/wiki/Conic_optimization), [semidefinite optimization](https://en.wikipedia.org/wiki/Semidefinite_programming), [quadratic optimization](https://en.wikipedia.org/wiki/Quadratic_programming)).
-We will look at one such specific type of optimization problem throughout this workshop: [linear optimization problems](https://en.wikipedia.org/wiki/Linear_programming).
+where $x = [x_1, x_2, \ldots, x_n]$ are called _decision variables_, $f$ is called the _objective function_, and $g_i(x) \leq 0$ are called _constraints_.
+The solution to an optimization problem are the specific values for the decision variables that satisfy the constraints, that minimize the objective function.
+There is no exact algorithm for the general optimization problem, though specific restrictions for the decision variables, objective functions, and constraints exist that permit specialized algorithms (e.g. [convex optimization](https://en.wikipedia.org/wiki/Convex_optimization), [conic optimization](https://en.wikipedia.org/wiki/Conic_optimization), [semidefinite optimization](https://en.wikipedia.org/wiki/Semidefinite_programming), [quadratic optimization](https://en.wikipedia.org/wiki/Quadratic_programming)).
+We will look at the most well studied type of optimization problem in this workshop: [linear optimization problems](https://en.wikipedia.org/wiki/Linear_programming).

 An optimization problem is linear if the function $f$ is linear ($f(x) = c_1x_1+...+c_nx_n$ for constant $c_1,\ldots,c_n$), and all $g_i$ are "affine" ($g_i(x) = a_{i,1}x_1+...+a_{i,n}x_n+b_i$ for constant $a_{i,1},\ldots,a_{i,n},b_i$).
 Linear optimization problems are also called linear programming problems ("programming" meaning "optimization" predates the modern meaning of the word "programming", to avoid confusion we'll stick to "optimization").